Buffalo soldiers important impact on ColoradoBy Rob Carrigan, firstname.lastname@example.org

 Several Buffalo Soldiers were awarded the Medal of Honor for bravery in combat, Moore says.

-Buffalo Soldiers Community Memorial Members as of July 3, this year include the following:
+Buffalo Soldiers Community Memorial Members as of July 3, 2014, included the following:

 Willie Breazell, CWO3, USA, Ret., Captain, USAR, Chair, former, School Board member, D-11

 Henry Allen, 1SG, USA, Ret., Vice Chair, Pres.
 Colorado Springs NAACP